 PATHWAYS TO ABSTINENCE: IMPACT OF ALCOHOLICS ANONYMOUS – a knol by Loran Archer.
 PATHWAYS TO ABSTINENCE: IMPACT OF ALCOHOLICS ANONYMOUS Subtitle -The results of the present study support the effficacy of the fellowship of Alcoholics Anonymous to promote abstinence -In 1992 Americans with alcohol use disorders who continued to attend AA were more likely …∞

-Posted in 12 Step, Addiction, Alcoholics Anonymous, Alcoholism, Recovery, Spirituality and tagged Celebrate Recovery, Christianity, drinking, Jesus Christ, program of recovery, religion, Saddleback Church.
+Posted in 12 Step, Addiction, Alcohol, Alcoholics Anonymous, Alcoholism, Recovery, Treatment and tagged AA drop outs, AA membership, alcohol use disorders, promote abstinence.
 Use this permalink for a bookmark.

 Some methods A.A. members have used for not drinking About that title… Even the words “stay sober” -let alone live sober-offended many of us when we first heard such advice.
 Although we had done a lot of drinking, many of us never felt drunk, and were sure we almost never appeared or sounded drunk.
 Many …∞

 Physical, Emotional and Spiritual Recovery I was told early, in my alcoholism recovery, that recovery was a gift from my higher power, an unwarranted unconditional gift of love and that all I had to do to keep it was embrace it and give it away.
 I soon learned that the more I gave it away …∞

 Posted in Alcohol, Alcoholics Anonymous, Alcoholism, Recovery, Spirituality and tagged 12 Step Recovery, alcoholism recovery, Emotional and Spiritual Recovery, Physical.
 Use this permalink for a bookmark.